sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 ### 1. Identify incomplete migration

+When migrations run, the `schema_migrations` table is updated to show the state of migrations.
+The `dirty` column indicates whether a migration is in-process, and the `version` column indicates the version of the migration the database is on or converting to.
+On startup, the frontend will not start if the `schema_migrations` `dirty` column is set to true.

-Check schema version, by querying the database version table: `SELECT * FROM schema_migrations;` If it's dirty, then note the version number.
+**Check schema version, by querying the database version table:** `SELECT * FROM schema_migrations;` **If it's dirty, then note the version number for use in step 2.**

 Example:
 ```